 We want to be fair to all contributors and regions.
 We only have so much space to print articles and photos, and since we receive up to 100 submissions for each issue, there's no way to fit them all in as submitted.
-So keep your articles short - you really can say what you need to say in less than 500 words.
+Because of space requirements and the need to be fair we request only one article per club; so confer with fellow club members before submitting an article.
+So keep your articles short - you really can say what you need to say in less than 600 words.
 The shorter the article, the more likely it will make it into an upcoming issue.

 We want to promote upcoming events, but also past events if they have something relevant to say to TAW readership.
 And if you have a letter to the editor, milestone or just want to talk about your walking adventures - then keep them short and sweet.
-Each TAW page can only handle an average of 1600 words and that's without headlines, photos, graphics and paid advertising.
+Each TAW page can only handle an average of 1600 words - and that's without headlines, photos, graphics and paid advertising.
 Use your computer software to do a word count and then cut out the extraneous stuff.
-If you have doubts or questions about your article please contact editor Laurel Parrott at taw@bhi.com or 612-521-8650.
+If you have doubts or questions about your article please con-Donna Seline taw@ava.org or 612-529-0552.